 Home » Home

-Texas now allows Online LTC Training!
-Yes, you can take the in-class part of your License to Carry online.
+Yes, now you can take the in-class part of your License to Carry online.
 We are associated with Texas’ first and best DPS approved official online license to carry class provider.
-Click the Enroll in CHL/LTC page on the menu or just click her to enroll or get more information.
-Texas LTC Online Class

-To enroll in CHL/LTC class CLICK HERE or phone Roger Stiefer at 512-749-0490.
-Phone Roger or email Roger@southtexaschl.net for a Personalized gift certificate.
+You can phone Roger Stiefer at 512-749-0490 or email Roger@southtexaschl.net for a Personalized gift certificate.

 ATTENTION!
 DPS has lowered their fee, it’s now $40.00 instead of $140.00.